Portland Breakers: Portland Breakers

 Searching for a home, Canizaro considered moving to Sacramento and Columbus, and even weighed merging with the Birmingham Stallions.
 However, he was particularly intrigued when he visited Portland.
 It was a fairly large market with a reasonably adequate facility by USFL standards, Civic Stadium (which seated 32,000 people at the time).
 The move to Portland was announced on November 13, 1984.
 It marked a return home of sorts for Coury, who had led the World Football League's Portland Storm in 1974.
 Initially, Portland seemed to welcome the Breakers with open arms.
 The Breakers sold 6,000 of its highest-priced tickets within twelve hours.

 On the field the team struggled, as the strain of playing in three cities in three years finally caught up with them.
-The team opted to go with former Jacksonville starter Matt Robinson as Walton's replacement, rather than seeking a more proven USFL quarterback without a home, like Craig Penrose, Alan Risher, or Mike Hohensee, or trading for someone like Oakland's Fred Besana, or even signing an NFL veteran.
-Robinson ultimately proved to be a less-than-adequate replacement for Walton, finishing with a 62.6 QB rating.
+The team opted to go with former Jacksonville starter Matt Robinson, made expendable when the Bulls acquired Brian Sipe from the New Jersey Generals, as Walton's replacement, rather than seeking a more proven USFL quarterback without a home, like Craig Penrose, Alan Risher, or Mike Hohensee, or trading for someone like Oakland's Fred Besana, or even signing an NFL veteran.
+Robinson, who failed to displace established starters Richard Todd (New York Jets) and Craig Morton (Denver Broncos) in the NFL, ultimately proved to be a less-than-adequate replacement for Walton, finishing with a 62.6 QB rating.
 Halfback Jordan had another strong year with over 800 yards gained, as did Lockett.
 However, their season effectively ended when Dupree suffered a season-ending knee injury in the season opener.
-While they managed to upend four playoff teams, they never recovered from a six-game losing streak and finished 6-12.
+While they managed to upend four playoff teams, they never recovered from a six-game losing streak and finished 6–12, going 0-9 on the road.